ska-telescope/developer.skatelescope.org/src/tools/git.rst

 In addition to the above automatic fixes, there is a clickable Fix link next to each supported Merge Request Settings message, clicking on it will trigger Marvin to attempt to fix that setting if the triggering user is authenticated.

+All settings fixed by Marvin will result in a new comment in the Merge Request detailing the changes made and wether they were successful or not.
+Settings fixed automatically will be detailed together in a single comment, while each setting fixed through the clickable link will have their own individual comment.

-Only users that are assigned to the Merge Request can trigger this automatic setting fix feature.
+Please note that only users that are assigned to the Merge Request can use the clickable links to trigger the automatic setting fix feature.

 *Marvin Approval*
 ^^^^^^^^^^^^^^^^^